Pedro Lemebel and Camilo Catrillanca.

-As most of the countries in America and the Third World, Chile has an indigenous peoples background.
-The vast majority were already exterminated by the Spanish conquerors in the first centuries after the America's Discovery.
+Like most of the countries in America and the Third World, Chile has an indigenous people background.
+The vast majority were already exterminated by the Spanish conquerors in the first centuries after America's Discovery.
 But some of them survived, mixing with the Spanish people or maintaining their ethnic population with little or no mix.
-The biggest and most known group is called Mapuche (from "mapu" in mapudungun means land and che, which means people), called Araucanos by the Spanish people.
+The biggest and most known group is called Mapuche (from "mapu" in Mapudungun means land and che, which means people), called Araucanos by the Spanish people.

 Pedro Lemebel and Camilo Catrillanca were two prominent mapuche-descendents person.